 This course is intended for those students who have an extensive and thorough understanding of college preparatory mathematics, including algebra, axiomatic geometry, and analytic geometry which covers, in part, rectangular and polar coordinates, equations and graphs, lines and conics.
 Course content includes a detailed study and development of limiting processes, derivatives and differentiation methods, slope fields, techniques of integration and their related usage.
 The use of technology is integrated throughout the course to provide a balanced approach to the teaching and learning of calculus that involves algebraic, numerical, graphical, and verbal methods.
 By selecting this course, you will be trained in the exacting methods to be used in taking the AB level of the AP Calculus exam in May.
+It is an expectation that every student enrolled in this course takes the national AP exam in May.
 The College Board charges a fee for each exam which is updated annually.
 The exam fee is the responsibility of the student.
+If there is a financial need families should consult with the AP Coordinator.